 The UNCAC Coalition’s Victims of Corruption working group seeks to facilitate discussions, the exchange of information and joint advocacy among civil society experts around victims’ remedies and compensation for damages caused by corruption.

-Working group coordinator: Juanita Olaya, UNCAC Coalition board member
+Working group coordinator: Juanita Olaya, UNCAC Coalition ex-board member

-Selected past activities and outputs of the UNCAC Coalition on corruption victims:
+Selected past activities and outputs of the UNCAC Coalition working group on victims of corruption:

 - Blog post: Arguments or Excuses?
 Common Reasons I hear to avoid Reparations for Corruption Cases, by Juanita Olaya, 11 May 2020